 I am from St. Louis and eager to return after graduation.
 Additionally, I would like to practice criminal law after my admission to the Missouri Bar.
 I have availed myself of several criminal law opportunities while at the University of Wisconsin Law School, including the Innocence Project the summer after my 1L year I will be visiting St. Louis over Spring Break and was wondering if you had availability to meet for coffee to discuss the work you do and your career path.
 I realize you have a busy schedule, so please let me know if there is a time convenient for you during the week of March 30-April 3.
 Thank you in advance.

-In addition to Symplicity, the UW Law School job bank for students and alum, the Office of Career and professional development also has subscriptions to password protected sites such as the BYU Intercollegiate Job Bank and the Government Honors and Internship Handbook.
+In addition to Symplicity, the UW Law School job bank for students and alum, the Office of Career and professional development also has subscriptions to password protected sites such as the Intercollegiate Job Bank (for alumni only) and the Government Honors and Internship Handbook.
 Current students will need their NetID for access to these passwords and alumni should contact OCPD.

 UW Law School Access For Students and Alumni Of Other Law Schools

 Career and Professional Development facilities and resources are available to current law students and alumni of schools which provide reciprocal services to UW Law School students.
-Click here for more information.
+View more information about Reciprocity for other schools.

 UW Law School Students & Alumni

 A UW Law student or graduate may request reciprocity which may allow him or her to utilize the career services resources of another law school.
 In some cases, the reciprocal school may restrict the use of their resources, or deny reciprocity altogether, so it is best to investigate the other schools' reciprocity policy before applying.
-As of Fall 2013, students and alumni can make one reciprocity request per academic year.
+Students and alumni can make one reciprocity request per academic year.
 In addition, we are unable to request reciprocity renewals.

 Below you will find useful external links and resources.
 If you are looking to connect to Wisconsin Law's internal job listings, please log in to Symplicity.
 The links and resources contain job listings, networking tools, self-assessment resources, and information regarding practice areas.
-As always, if you do not find the information you are looking for, please do not hesitate to contact us.
+As always, if you do not find the information you are looking for, please do not hesitate to email us at email@example.com.